Cheese sauce: Varieties

 Cheez Whiz is an American brand of processed cheese spread produced by Kraft Foods since the 1950s.
 It was developed as an easy way to prepare the sauce for Welsh rarebit.
 It was initially sold in glass jars, and today is sold in jars and spray cans.
 Cheez Whiz is commonly used for Philadelphia cheesesteak.

+Cream cheese is an American sauce originating in Chester, New York.
+This sauce is a soft and mild cheese made from milk and cream.

 Culinary uses

 Cheese sauce is commonly used as a dip for various foods, such as chips and vegetables.
 It is also used as an ingredient or topping for many various dishes and side dishes, such as sandwiches, roasted potatoes, casseroles, pasta dishes, egg, fish and meat dishes and in soups.

 Many dishes are prepared using cheese sauce: